dimtoneff/ComfyUI-PixelArt-Detector/README.md

 Use LoRa: https://civitai.com/models/120096/pixel-art-xl

 A ComfyUI workflow should be embedded in the examples.
 Just drag and drop the image in the ComfyUI window.
 This extension should be installed, so it can read WEBP or JPEG Workflows.

+Set the resize inputs to 0 to disable upscaling.

 # Examples